johnhm22/Springboard-Section-50-Capstone-Project-2/README.md

 The structure of the code is divided into front and backend.

 ##### Frontend

+###### Components
+The core of React is components; in this case functional components.
+We can consider them as reusable elements which can be customised by means of coding logic.
+Thus we can have a component to display a user's individual issues, but the code within the component ensures that only that user's issues are displayed and may even further tailor the display according to the type of user.
+The return value of the component function is written in jsx code, which allows html to be written within javascript.

+At the top of each component, necessary libraries, hooks, and files are imported.
+At the bottom, the component is exported so it is available to the app.

+###### Create React App
 This uses Create React App which is a useful tool for building React components.
 As per convention, the top level component is App.js which renders all other components.
 In addition, I have made use of React Router to allow for client-side routing.
 Whereas server-side routing requires an individual request to be made